 The Religion/Politics Nexus and Black Oppression: A Lecture by John Elliott Churchville, PhD, JD

-A lecture by Dr. John Elliott Churchville on the historical background of the symbiotic relationship between religion and politics.
-Dr. Churchville also discusses the context of Black oppression within a Eurocentric religion/political nexus, as well as practical suggestions for confronting and struggling effectively against it.
+Join us for a lecture by Dr. John Elliott Churchville on the historical background of the symbiotic relationship between religion and politics.
+Dr. Churchill will also discuss the context of Black oppression within a Eurocentric religion/political nexus, as well as practical suggestions for confronting and struggling effectively against it.

 Dr. Churchville is a civil rights activist and founder of Philadelphia’s Freedom Library Community Project, which later became the Freedom Library Day School.
 He is currently Chairman/CEO of the Liberation Fellowship Community Development Corporation, and author of Provocative Thoughts for Black Men and Conversations with My Progeny: An African Elder’s Legacy to the Young People in His Village.

-This program was part of the Libraries' Beyond the Page public programming series.
+This program is part of the Libraries' Beyond the Page public programming series.